 You can clearly see a bag of frozen berries for what it is, but if you separate chicken breasts into freezer bags (which you should), or dump leftovers into an airtight container, it’s easy to forget when you actually put something in the freezer, and sometimes even what it is.
 To avoid uncertainty, label freezer bags with a Sharpie: write down what’s inside and the date you froze it; you can even add notes on reheating it.
 If you have reusable freezer bags, keep a roll of masking tape in your junk drawer and use that as a temporary label with all the pertinent details.
 Use the tape trick for labeling other reusable containers too.

-Erasable Food Storage Labels, $7.99 at The Container Store
+Erasable Food Storage Labels, $9.99 from The Container Store

 These require a bit more care but are a longer-lasting option you can write on again and again.